-- In the Management Server console, go to the Server perspective and expand Manage in the left pane. - 2 Do one of the following:

-- Expand Applications, expand Databases.
+- In the Management Server console, go to the Server perspective and expand Manage in the left pane. - 2 Do one of the following: - Expand Applications, expand Databases.
 Right-click the required database and select Replication > Configure. - Expand Uncategorized Hosts or an Organization, expand the host, and expand Disk Groups.
-Right-click the required disk group and select Configure replication. - In the Configure replication Create primary wizard panel, enter the options to create the primary.
-Click Create primary. - See "Configure replication Create primary panel options" on page 314. - In the Configure replication Create primary result wizard panel, verify that the operation was successful.
-The successful creation of the primary enables the Add secondary button.
+Right-click the required disk group and select Configure replication. - 3 In the Configure replication wizard panel, enter the options to configure the replication and click Start replication to start the VVR replication.

-See "Configure replication - Create primary result panel options" on page 317.
+See "Configure replication panel options" on page 322.